albl42/TetrisOdyssey/README.md

 2. Import and use them in existing files
 3. Run `npm run build` to compile
 4. Test your changes in the browser

+### Deployment
+The game is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The deployment process:
+1. Builds the project using TypeScript
+2. Uploads the built files to GitHub Pages
+3. Makes the game available at `https://albl42.github.io/TetrisOdyssey`

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.